“To enable their joy!”

 Fall 2019 1.
 ITC 3450 Introduction to Data Communication – ONLINE

-Winner Columbia Southern Univesity’s student nominated “Raising the Bar Award” for teaching excellence – January 2020.
+Winner Columbia Southern University’s student nominated “Raising the Bar Award” for teaching excellence – January 2020, April 2020.

 Tutor for Varsity Tutors (2018-present).